 People fitted with hearing aids under this program for the first time can also access a Rehab+ program to assist them to best use their hearing instruments during the first year.
 A return voucher can be issued each three years.

-The OHS program entitles hearing impaired individuals to access a range of hearing aids at no cost for either the devices or the services.
+The HSP program entitles hearing impaired individuals to access a range of hearing aids at no cost for either the devices or the services.

 These aids, considered to be “base grade” hearing aids, offer good sound quality and are suitable for the majority of clients.

-Some individuals prefer to use the OHS program to “top up” to more expensive hearing aids to access a range of automatic features and better sound quality.
+Some individuals prefer to use the HSP program to “top up” to more expensive hearing aids to access a range of automatic features and better sound quality.

 Some features are explained in the section on hearing aids.
 These features can be important to clients who are regularly involved in meetings, social or family events